Welcome to confidential therapy and support.

 MSW - University of Southern California

-• Licensed Clinical Social Worker in OR, ID, CA, TX, WA, NV (inactive) and WI.
+• Licensed Clinical Social Worker in OR, ID, CA, TX, WA, WI, VA, Florida telehealth registration.

 You can verify my licenses here.